Glass (band): History

 Glass began in the 1960s as a Port Townsend-based rock band called The Vaguest Notion, playing covers and the occasional original piece.
-On September 6, 1968, they attended a Jimi Hendrix concert at the Seattle Center Coliseum (Section 13 Row J Seat 6) where the opening act was the British band The Soft Machine.
+On September 6, 1968, they attended a Jimi Hendrix concert at the Seattle Center Coliseum where the opening act was the British band The Soft Machine.
 They were transfixed by The Soft Machine, a guitar-less power trio.
 Shortly thereafter The Vaguest Notion changed their name to Glass and began playing originals exclusively.
-In 1970 Jeff and Greg attended the Famous Arrangers Clinic in Las Vegas, further refining their song-writing skills.
-Moving to Olympia, Washington in 1971 to attend The Evergreen State College, they quickly became favorites on-campus for their spirited performances.
+In 1970 Jeff and Greg attended the Famous Arrangers Clinic in Las Vegas, further refining their songwriting skills.
+Moving to Olympia, Washington in 1971 to attend The Evergreen State College, they quickly became favorites on campus for their spirited performances.
 Numerous live performances in and around Olympia, Seattle, Tacoma, Bellingham, Port Townsend and other Pacific Northwest venues (including the first-ever live broadcast concert on KAOS-FM) gave them considerable local attention and accolades.
-They received their best reception at the first Jimi Hendrix Memorial Concert in Seattle (January 22, 1971 at the Eagles Auditorium Building) where they were the only band to play totally original material.
-Professional studio recordings were made in 1975, which they then shopped around to various record labels in an attempt to land a record contract.
+They received their best reception at the first Jimi Hendrix Memorial Concert in Seattle (January 22, 1971 at the Eagles Auditorium Building), where they were the only band to play totally original material.
+Professional studio recordings were made in 1975, which they then shopped to various record labels in an attempt to land a record contract.